stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 ### 4. Author Page

-Each of you will curate a page on our [research project website](http://journeys.dartmouth.edu/alantaylor) to display your research project as it evolves over the term.
-Your page should contain the following:
+Each of you will curate a webpage dedicated to your research project.
+You may construct this as a shared GoogleDoc or use the Dartmouth [Journeys WordPress platform](https://journeys.dartmouth.edu/).
+Link to your author page on the [research project website](https://docs.google.com/document/d/1Zh_gf5hGLVN1i-i18WikOR6ILsa6cYwHpqAf40SwEp0/edit?usp=sharing) to display your research project as it evolves over the term.
+The TA and I will use this page to monitor your project and periodically help with your research.
+Other students will be able to view your project and perhaps benefit from the sources you aquire.
+Your author page should contain the following:

 - a short research proposal of no more than 250 words.
 - an `annotated bibliography` of all the sources used or consulted to construct your research project.
+Use permalinks to link to the book or article in the library system.
 - a current draft of your research essay.
 - a weekly reflective blog post about the progress of your research project (see #7 below).
-- I have placed a [model author page](https://journeys.dartmouth.edu/alantaylor/2019/12/05/alan-taylor/) on the course website.
+- I have placed a [model author page](/courses/writing-3/author-page) on the course website.

 ### 5. Contribute to Hive